PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README_buttons_and_controls.md

 #   -- reads all the previously saved note sets (aka: "loops") into memory (state class: object.item "state.saved_loops)"
 #
 # Up button:
-# - In mode "index" or "file" this button loads the next notes set from memory
+# - In mode "indx" or "file" this button loads the next notes set from memory
 # - In mode "note", if one or more buttons is activated: increases the note frequency
 # Down button:
-# - In mode "index" or "file" this button loads the previous notes set from memory
+# - In mode "indx" or "file" this button loads the previous notes set from memory
 # - In mode "note", if one or more buttons is activated: decreases the note frequency
 # Left button:
-# - In mode "index" if more than one button is activated, this button changes the selected index to the previous available index
+# - In mode "indx" if more than one button is activated, this button changes the selected index to the previous available index
 # - In mode "note, if one or more buttons is activated: decreases note frequency
 # Right button
-# - In mode "index" if more than one button is activated, this button changes the selected index to the next available index
+# - In mode "indx" if more than one button is activated, this button changes the selected index to the next available index
 # - In mode "note, if one or more buttons is activated: increases note frequency
 #
 # ---------------------------------------------
 #
 # Rotary encoder: has 1 control and 1 switch
-# - the variable for the control is: encoder
-# - the variable for the switch is: encoder_btn
 #
-# -- The switch, when pressed, switches between the modes: "index", "note", "file" and "midi_channel".
+# -- The switch, when pressed, switches between the modes: "index", "note", "file" and "midi_channel", displayed as: "indx", "note", "file" and "midi".
 #
-# -- in mode "index" turning the rotary encoder control clockwise will increase the selected_index value to the next selected note.
+# -- in mode "indx" turning the rotary encoder control clockwise will increase the selected_index value to the next selected note.
-# -- in mode "index" turning the rotary encoder control counter clockwise will decrease the selected index value to the previous selected note.
+# -- in mode "indx" turning the rotary encoder control counter clockwise will decrease the selected index value to the previous selected note.
 # -- In mode "note", if one or more buttons is activated, turning the rotary encoder control clockwise will increase the note of the selected_index.
 # -- In mode "note", if one or more buttons is activated, turning the rotary encoder control counter clockwise will decrease the note of the selected_index.
 # -- in mode "file" the rotary encoder has no function.
-# -- In mode "midi_channel, turning the rotary encoder control clockwise will increase the midi channel.
-Currently the maximum channel number is 2 (default).
+# -- In mode "midi", (i.e.: "midi_channel", turning the rotary encoder control clockwise will increase the midi channel.
+#    Currently the maximum channel number is 2 (default).
-# -- In mode "midi_channel, turning the rotary encoder control coounter clockwise will decrease the midi channel.
-Currently the minimum channel number is 1.
+# -- In mode "midi", turning the rotary encoder control coounter clockwise will decrease the midi channel.
+#    Currently the minimum channel number is 1.
 #
 # NOTE: It is advised to use the D-Pad (middle, Up and Down keys) to perform file actions.
 # ----------------------------------------------